enverbey/deneme/Java-Basics/tr/02-Degiskenler-ve-Veri-Tipleri/README.md

 This folder focuses on exception handling in Java, which is crucial for developing robust applications.
 Exceptions are events that disrupt the normal flow of a program's execution.
 Understanding how to handle these exceptions helps ensure that your program can respond gracefully to errors.
 Below are the provided files, their functionalities, and relevant exercises.

+Note: You may not be familiar with inheritance concepts yet.
+If you find the CustomExceptionExample.java file challenging to understand, do not spend too much time on it—feel free to move on and revisit it later.

 ### Files and Functionality

 #### 1. TryCatchExample.java 🛠️